wb666greene/SecurityDVR_AI_addon/README.md

 ## Base software
 ### AI host
-Install latest Raspbian "stretch" and Movidius sdk (API only) as clearly described here: https://www.pyimagesearch.com/2018/02/12/getting-started-with-the-intel-movidius-neural-compute-stick/
+Install latest Raspbian "stretch" and Movidius sdk (API only) as clearly described here:

+https://www.pyimagesearch.com/2018/02/12/getting-started-with-the-intel-movidius-neural-compute-stick/

 #### Extra required software:
+After getting the Movidius installed and running install these extras:

+mqtt, node-red-contrib-ftp-server, paho-mqtt, using apt-get, pip and npm.
+I hope to put up moredetailed directions on the Wiki soon.

+You will need the Movidius sample python code from here:

+https://www.pyimagesearch.com/2018/02/19/real-time-object-detection-on-the-raspberry-pi-with-the-movidius-ncs/

-mqtt, node-red-contrib-ftp-server, paho-mqtt, sample code from here: https://www.pyimagesearch.com/2018/02/19/real-time-object-detection-on-the-raspberry-pi-with-the-movidius-ncs/ to get the precompiled mobilenetgraph file for the NCS, and the python script I started with, along with a nice code walk through that will help you understand what is going on and see how simple my changes really were.
-I believe the mobilenetgraph file came from here: https://github.com/chuanqi305/MobileNet-SSD
+to get the precompiled mobilenetgraph file for the NCS, and the python script I started with, along with a nice code walk through that will help you understand what is going on and see how simple my changes really were.
+I believe the mobilenetgraph file came from here:

+https://github.com/chuanqi305/MobileNet-SSD